Amr-MKamal/pic_microwave/README.md

 The documentation used in this project are called class documentation which follows a (gnu like library documentation).
 Please Refer to Design Documentation for more .
 Kindly refer to PIC Datasheet .
 Picgnios Manual , and embedded design patterns to better understand the project .
+Note: All current aspects of the project is done without any testing , shortly this project is missing :
+1- Porting the project to simulation with proteus ISIS 2- layout diagrams
+3-HAL Documentation , Main.C documetnation
+4-Testing Plans & Cases & Documents ( it's planned to apply ISTQB knowledge on this project, you can help )